Funny-mad-Peeea/ScaiIlp/readme.md

 * Link against ScaiIlpDll.dll.
 * Include ilp_solver_factory.hpp.
-* Create your objects via create_solver_cbc() from ilp_solver_factory.hpp.
+* Create your objects via create_solver_xxx() from ilp_solver_factory.hpp.
 * To destroy the solver later, you MUST call destroy_solver() instead of deleting the pointer yourself.

 ### 3.2.2 Static linking

-Alternatively, you may include ilp_solver_cbc.cpp and all its dependencies in your project.
+Alternatively, you may include ilp_solver_xxx.cpp and all its dependencies in your project.
 This way, your code gets statically linked with a part of ScaiIlp.

 ### 3.2.3 ScaiIlpExe.exe